 Window tinting is nothing new, but has seen a dramatic increase in popularity as of late.
-Most people would agree that window tinting looks great, but they know little more than this.
+Many agree that window tinting looks great, but they know little more than this.
 You wouldn’t invest in a home without learning all that you can about the home, and you shouldn’t with window tinting either.

 Below are some of the common myths concerning window tinting.
-These are myths that a large portion of the world believes to be true, but simply because they don’t know any better.
-We’re here to put an end to these myths and spread the good word about a good, professional window tinting.
+We’re here to put an end to these myths and improve understanding about high-quality, professional window tinting.

-With a typical piece of clear glass, it’s safe to assume there is a visible light transmission (VLT) of 100 percent.
-This might not always be the case, but it would be an ideal world, which is where science occurs in the mind of the engineers who design the glass.
-Back on point, if normal clear glass has a VLT of 100 percent, then most cars have a VLT around 75 percent.
+With typical clear glass, it’s safe to assume there is a visible light transmission (VLT) of close to 100%.
+If normal clear glass has a VLT of around 100%, then most cars have a VLT around 75%.
 This is because manufacturers realise that even slight tinting of the glass can reduce the heat inside the vehicle drastically.

 If installed within the confines of the law and by a professional, window tinting can add value to any vehicle.
 Tinting your windows could make your vehicle look twice as good and stay twice as cool.

 Find your closest Tint a Car store in Sydney, and ask for a quote!